MaxHalford/xgp/docs/how-it-works.md

 $$y = cos(x_0) \times log(sin(x_1)) \times \frac{3.14}{x_0} + 2.17$$

 *Anything goes*.
 Symbolic regression is thus a very flexible approach.
+The idea is to run an optimisation procedure to look for the best structure *and* the best parameters.
 The obvious downside is that the search space becomes huge and unexplorable by standard gradient-based methods.
-Even though linear regression and it's variants have a fixed structure, they are relatively simple to optimize.

 A symbolic regression model is composed of three different kinds of so-called **operators**: